 SAFEGUARDING AT SEVEN STARS

-All SEVEN STARS PRIMARY SCHOOL Safeguarding and Child Protection Policies are updated annually.
+All Seven Stars Primary School Safeguarding and Child Protection Policies are updated annually.

 How we keep our children safe:

-• At SEVEN STARS PRIMARY SCHOOL we are committed to promoting the safeguarding and welfare of our children
+- At Seven Stars Primary School we are committed to promoting the safeguarding and welfare of our children

-• Our Safeguarding and Child Protection Policy explains how we work together to keep our children safe
+- Our Safeguarding and Child Protection Policy explains how we work together to keep our children safe

-• Our Designated Safeguarding Lead (DSL) is Deborah Wright (Family Support Manager and member of Senior Leadership Team)
+- Our Designated Safeguarding Lead (DSL) is Deborah Wright (Family Support Manager and member of Senior Leadership Team)

-• We have four other Designated Safeguarding People (DSPs) who are equally and regularly trained: Mike Mitchell (Head teacher, PREVENT Lead and Safer Recruitment Lead), Cathy Walsh (Deputy Head & SENCo); Sharon Moor (Inclusion & Attendance Mentor) and John Buchanan (Key Stage Two Leader)
+- We have three other Designated Safeguarding People (DSPs) who are equally and regularly trained: Cathy Walsh (Head teacher, PREVENT Lead and Safer Recruitment Lead),Sharon Moor (Inclusion & Attendance Mentor) and (as of July 2026) Jo-Anne Lemon (Assistant Head for Inclusion)

 Please click on the links below to view our school safeguarding policies and information.